-SINV Terminal is an atypical fashion showroom located in Milan in the Via Morimondo area and is the result of a project to convert and re-introduce nature into a typical industrial building from the early 20th century.
+SINV Terminal is a fashion showroom that is the result of a project to convert and re-naturalise a typical industrial building from the early 20th century.

 - Sinv Spa